openxla/community/rfcs/20230505-benchmarking-strategy.md

 software, drivers, libraries, …) between 1P environment and the ones partners have access to, and ease of sharing these setups (e.g. by preconfigured docker containers and GCP instances).

+Importantly, we will not tie the execution of benchmark to GCP.
+It will be possible to run benchmarks locally, with the results and all intermediate artifacts dumped to local storage instead of cloud storage.
+All GCP functionality will be built as optional layers around the execution tooling.

 This section sketches the high-level design.
 A more detailed design will be submitted in separate RFCs.